About This Chapter

 19. Commonly Misspelled Words

 Spelling is a challenge, especially when it comes to these commonly misspelled words.
-With the list below you can make your own flashcards to help you get the spelling right.
+Using the list below, you can make your own flashcards to help you spell them correctly on assignments and exams.

 Earning College Credit